-For natural-haired girls looking to switch up their second-day hair (or even for other hair types that want a different way to wear a chignon), space buns are a trend gaining more and more popularity.
-Part cultural nod, part club-kid cute, this look is a cinch as long as you’ve got strands long enough to twist into knobs without unraveling.
+A great second-day option for Black women who are looking to switch up their second-day hair (or even for other hair types that want a different way to wear a chignon), think about giving space buns a try.
+Plus, this look is a cinch to pull off so long as you’ve got strands long enough to twist into knobs without unraveling.
 Section hair off in as many parts as you want—some do grids, some do half-moons, some just do pigtail buns—and twist each section into a rope, then coil into a bun and secure with an elastic or some pins.

 7. Baby Beehive

 Second-day hair can also be lend itself to some majorly backcombed looks.
 Try your hand at a pretty volumized hairstyle that’s also an awesomely stylish throwback.
 Achieve a 1960s-inspired beehive by teasing the hair at your crown from mid-length to roots, then create a center part with the “fluff.”
 Tie your non-teased hair in a low chignon, then smooth the fluff over your bun, securing with pins.
 Finish with some hairspray and a fabric headband to hide the seams.